-Digital marketing agencies, such as Absolute Digital Media, have had to adapt and change their processes with every update in order to ensure all link building practices are in line with Google Best Practices.
+Digital marketing agencies have had to adapt and change their processes with every update in order to ensure all link building practices are in line with Google Best Practices.
 With mobile-first indexing set to take hold of the SEO world, it’s even likely that we’ll see even more changes to backlink processes in the near future.
 Here, we’re taking a look at the basics for how you can gain natural, valuable links to your site in 2018.

 What Is Link Building?

 The concept of link building is simply to gain a hyperlink from another site to your site.
 However, gaining this hyperlink can be difficult – which is why it is one of the most important aspects of search engine optimisation.

 Link building is changing and is more focused on high quality content and PR than ever before.
 In 2018, ‘white hat’ – or natural – techniques are the most important and highly thought of.
 Paid-for links are classified as ‘black hat’ and are deemed to be manipulating Google search engine results.
 If you do this too often, Google WILL notice and your site will be penalized.
 As tempting as paying for links may seem, finding a natural link will ultimately be the safest option.